 - Apply for this Course

-If you have any questions or worries about the class and would like some advice, we are happy to arrange an individual meeting (English or Japanese).
-Please feel free to contact the Academic English Program at email@example.com.
+If you have any questions or concerns about the class and would like some advice, please feel free to contact the Academic English Program at email@example.com.
 If you consider applying for TUJ Under graduate Program, please contact the Admissions Counseling at email@example.com.

 The Content focus helps students improve their English skills by studying academic topics such as those found in university General Education courses.
 The course has an overall theme, and each class deals with the topics and issues from humanities, social sciences, and natural sciences related to the overall theme.
 Using and improving students' English skills through readings, discussions, and mini-research form the core of this course.
 Students can practice giving presentations and writing reports on the material studied in class.
 In addition, they can build academic skills needed in their future study at a university, such as note-taking, deep discussion, and quiz/exam-taking skills through class activities and assignments.

 This Reading-based Writing (RBW) focus teaches how to write academic essays or research papers.
 Academic writing requires analytical reading skills and critical thinking skills in addition to writing and language skills.
 Therefore, the writing assignments for this course are based on reading articles and other academic texts on various themes, rather than on personal knowledge and experience, and students' writing is evaluated based on reading skills, English language skills, and finally, actual writing skills.
 Students should expect to complete several short writings and one longer essay with a few drafts.
 Correct use of quotations and citations—using MLA or APA style—will also be covered.

 Fluency & Accuracy